 A report is a peer-reviewed article that have all the characteristic of an article but in a more concise, short and condensed form.
-However, the quality and ethical standards remain similar to a regular original article.
+However, the quality and ethical standards remain similar to a regular original method or tool article.
 A report is evaluated with the same rigor and transparence as an article.
 Reports discuss the primary experimental results that were not previously published elsewhere.
-The data should be of broad interest in life science.
-This type of article is suited for an article in its condensed form with few necessary data.
+The method or tool should be of broad interest in life science.
+It may describe a groundbreaking method or tool that showed reproducible results although all aspects have not been studied yet.
+This could be also about broadly interesting, reproduced method at earlier phases of development but promising for the community.
+This type of article is suited for an article in its condensed form with few necessary data of reproduction.
 The scientific as well as technical relevance and quality are key.
 There is a limit of word.
 The manuscript should not be under consideration elsewhere at the time of submission.